PythonNorthwestEngland/python-and-sql-workshop/README.md

 Before starting, ensure you have a suitable Python environment and a code editor to hand.
 We'll also be [SQLite Browser](https://sqlitebrowser.org/) for our SQL queries and viewing the SQLite database.
 There are install instructions on the website.

-Next up, download the [SnakeReads book database](https://github.com/PythonNorthwestEngland/python-and-sql-workshop/releases/download/01_data/books.db).
+Next up, download the ~~GoodReads~~ [SnakeReads book database](https://github.com/PythonNorthwestEngland/python-and-sql-workshop/releases/download/01_data/books.db).

 For the first part of the workshop we'll be learning how to explore the database and insert new data.